Advances Symposium Seeks Cancer Dream Team

 Not Alternative Medicine

-Dr. Victoria Maizes, the executive director of the University of Arizona's Center for Integrative Medicine and an "Advances" featured speaker, insisted that integrative strategies do not work in opposition to or in spite of conventional therapies.
+Dr. Victoria Maizes, the executive director of the University of Arizona's Center for Integrative Health and an "Advances" featured speaker, insisted that integrative strategies do not work in opposition to or in spite of conventional therapies.
 In doing so she expressed the symposium's predominant theme.

 "Integrative medicine is not alternative medicine," she said.
 "We highly value the wisdom and the learned innovation in conventional medicine.
 We just don't think it's quite enough.
 We believe we have to take care of the whole human being."